vpanjganj/blackjack/README.md

 ## Getting Started

-To get you started you can simply clone the Blackjack repository and install the dependencies:
+To get you started, simply clone the Blackjack repository and install the dependencies:

 ### Prerequisites

-You need git to clone the Blackjack repository.
+Git is needed to clone the Blackjack repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

-I have used a number of node.js tools to initialize run Blackjack.
+A number of node.js tools to initialize run Blackjack.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).

 ### Clone Blackjack